Bristol Palin

-Bristol Sheeran Marie Palin (born October 18, 1990) is an American public speaker, reality television personality, and real estate agent.
+Bristol Sheeran Marie Palin (born October 18, 1990) is an American public speaker and reality television personality.
 She is the oldest daughter and second of five children of Todd and Sarah Palin.

 Palin competed in the fall 2010 season of Dancing with the Stars and reached the finals, finishing in third place.
 In summer 2011, Palin released a memoir.
 In summer 2012, she starred in the Lifetime show Bristol Palin: Life's a Tripp.
 Her most recent television series was as a member of the fall celebrity cast of Dancing with the Stars's 15th season in 2012, where she was eliminated in the fourth week of competition.

 Early life

 Palin was born in Wasilla, Alaska, to parents Todd and Sarah (née Heath) Palin.
-She was named "Bristol" for the Bristol Inn where her mother Sarah was employed; Bristol, Connecticut, the headquarters city of ESPN, where her mother Sarah hoped to work as a sportscaster; and the Bristol Bay area of Alaska, where her father Todd grew up.
+She was named "Bristol" after the Bristol Inn where her mother Sarah was employed; Bristol, Connecticut, the headquarters city of ESPN, where her mother Sarah hoped to work as a sportscaster; and the Bristol Bay area of Alaska, where her father Todd grew up.
 Her mother, Sarah, is of English, Irish, and German ancestry.
-Her father, Todd has Yup'ik (from a great-grandmother), Dutch, and English ancestry.
-Bristol is a Native American as a lineal descendant of her father Todd, who is a native enrollee under the 1970 Alaska Native Claims Settlement Act, making her a member of the Yup'ik tribe.
+Her father Todd has Yup'ik, Dutch, and English ancestry.
+Her father's grandmother Lena Andree grew up in the now abandoned community of Tuklung in a mixed race region of Bristol Bay.
+The daughter of a Dutch-American father and an enrolled Yup'ik mother, Andree spoke both English and Yup'ik, but was not herself enrolled.
+Because Bristol's father's blood quantum is one-eighth, hers is one-sixteenth.
+As a non-enrolled lineal descendant of an enrolled Alaska Native, she is eligible for health benefits under the 1970 Alaska Native Claims Settlement Act.
+Tuklung was consolidated into the Manokotak Village, a federally recognized tribe.

 Palin was raised largely in Wasilla and attended Juneau-Douglas High School when her mother was governor of Alaska.
 During 2008, she briefly lived in Anchorage with her aunt and uncle where she attended West Anchorage High School.
 After returning to Wasilla, she attended and then graduated from Wasilla High School in May 2009.